With my gratitude to BellatorDei for the graphic.

 Recently I stammered here a little about the nature of the Church as a Living Organism.

-And I tried to draw a distinction between the Protestant emphasis on sermons and the Miracle of the Seven Sacraments:
+And I tried to draw a distinction between the Protestant emphasis on sermons versus the Miracle and Mystery of the Seven Sacraments present in the Catholic Church and the Orthodox Churches of the East.

 The Protestant sermon imparts beliefs.
 It teaches.